Strategy: Art Seeking Understanding

 Art Seeking Understanding Investment Strategy

-Over the course of ten years (from 2020), and in addition to some initial, proactive grant making, we anticipate three rounds of funding, each beginning with a Project Grant (up to $234K) RFP followed by an invite-only Program Grant ($234K to $1M) RFP.
-The budget for each Project Grant RFP is $3M and the budget for each Program Grant RFP is $6M with a total investment of approximately $30M over ten years.
+From 2020 to 2030, in addition to some initial, proactive grant making, we anticipate three rounds of funding, each beginning with a Project Grant (up to $234K) RFP followed by an invite-only Program Grant ($234K to $1M) RFP.
+The budget for each Project Grant RFP is $3M, and the budget for each Program Grant RFP is $6M, with a total investment of approximately $30M over 10 years.

 Art Seeking Understanding Investment Strategy Chart